Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Strong effect of EC gadget size on the physical qubit cost

-We have seen that changing from the Steane scheme (with larger EC gadgets) to the flag-qubit scheme (with smaller EC gadgets) vastly reduces the resources.
+In the previous section, which gave worked examples of applying our matrix approach, we saw that changing from the Steane scheme (with larger EC gadgets) to the flag-qubit scheme (with smaller EC gadgets) vastly reduces the resources.
 These reductions are a few orders of magnitude at $K=5$, see Fig.~\ref{fig:total-resources}.
 However, the switch from Steane to flag-qubit schemes does not only reduce the number of qubits in the EC gadget, it also reduces the number of qubits in the magic-state preparation.
-So to confirm that the dominant effect is the reduction of the number of qubits in the EC gadget, we finish this article with a toy model to directly explore how the size of the EC gadget affects the resource costs of {\normal} and {\magic} gates.
+So to confirm that the dominant effect is the reduction of the number of qubits in the EC gadget, we finish this article with a toy model to directly explore how the size of the EC gadget affects the resource costs of normal and magic gates.

-For this, we take a toy model based on the scaling approach for the simple case of the 2-by-2 matrix $\mathbf{M}$ in Sec.~\ref{sec:classify-operations-and-qubits}, and allow ourselves to vary its parameters in a continuous manner, without worrying about whether there are fault-tolerant circuits that achieve any given value of the parameters.
+For this, we take a toy model based on the matrix approach for the simple case of the 2-by-2 matrix $\mathbf{M}$ in Sec.~\ref{sec:simplest-case}, and allow ourselves to vary its parameters in a continuous manner, without worrying about whether there are fault-tolerant circuits that achieve any given value of the parameters.
 Here, we vary $\lambda_\opnormal$ and $b$ for fixed $\lambda_\opmagic$.
-From this, we find that reducing the size of the EC gadget causes an increase in the relative weight of resources of the {\magic} gates to {\normal} gates.
-Despite this, reducing the size of the EC gadget causes the total physical qubit costs (for {\normal} and {\magic} operations) to be significantly reduced.
+From this, we find that reducing the size of the EC gadget causes an increase in the relative weight of resources of the magic gates to normal gates.
+Despite this, reducing the size of the EC gadget causes the physical qubit costs (for both normal and magic operations) to be significantly reduced.
 It is thus always worthwhile finding ways to reduce the size of the EC gadget.

 Specifically here, our toy model begins with the parameters for 7-qubit code scheme using Steane EC gadgets with shared state preparation [see Eqs.~\eqref{eq:lambdaEasy_Steane}-\eqref{eq:b_Steane} and surrounding text], but replaces $r_{\rm s}=3$ by $3 \delta$, where we recall that the number of ancillary qubits in the EC gadget is proportional to $r_{\rm s}$.
 Then $\delta$ is the toy-model parameter that we can vary to change the resources required by the EC gadget, In this case,